Sub-Chapter 1: Generally

 (14) records which are relevant to litigation to which the public agency is a party of record, provided all such matters shall be available to the public after ruled discoverable by the court before which the litigation is pending, but in any event upon final termination of the litigation;

-(15) records relating specifically to negotiation of contracts including but not limited to collective bargaining agreements with public employees;
+(15) records relating specifically to negotiation of contracts including collective bargaining agreements with public employees;

 (20) information which would reveal the location of archeological sites and underwater historic properties, except as provided in 22 V.S.A. § 762;